Inferring a population composition from survey data with nonignorable nonresponse: Borrowing information from external sources: Bayesian inference for the multivariate FNCH

 As in the univariate case, we need to introduce some genuine prior information on at least one of the $M_c$'s (or on $N$); for convenience and without loss of generality, we refer to such parameter as $M_1$.
 The hierarchical model in the multivariate case will be:

 where $M_1, \dots, M_C$ are mutually independent with

 The vector $\bm{w}$ can be either known or unknown.
-For simplicity, we fix $\bm{w}$ in this section, but the extension to the case of unknown weights is straightforward and similar to the univariate case.
+For brevity, we fix $\bm{w}$ in this section, but the extension to the case of unknown weights is straightforward and similar to the univariate case.

 For $n$ and $N$ sufficiently large, any method involving repeated evaluation of the likelihood function becomes computationally expensive.
-Below, we propose two different methods for estimating $\bm{M}$.
-As shown via simulation study (see the Supplementary Material), MCMC methods should always be preferable when feasible due to their unmatched ability to estimate the posterior distribution.
-Indeed, ABC methods fail to estimate the tails of the posterior.
-However, when the iterative evaluation of the likelihood function burdens an MCMC algorithm significantly, ABC methods offer a viable alternative.
+Below, we propose exploiting the conditional structure of FNCH to draw from the posterior $\pi(\bm{M}\mid \cdot)$ via MCMC and ABC methods.